kvarak/dnd/docs/_Classes/barbarian.md

 ***Unstoppable***:
 Your foes have no chance to escape you.
 You always add your proficiency bonus to ability checks made when moving (climbing, swimming etc.) or moving past physical obstacles.
+-->

+### Extra Attack
+Beginning at 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.

 ### Feral Instinct
-By 7th level, your instincts are so honed that you have advantage on initiative rolls.
+By 7th level, your instincts are so honed that you are almost impossible to surprise.
+You gain the *Perception - Keen awareness* skill.
+If you have that skill already, you may spend a skill point on any other skill.

 Additionally, if you are surprised at the beginning of combat and aren’t incapacitated, you can act normally on your first turn, but only if you enter your rage before doing anything else on that turn.